dotnet/docs-maui/docs/xaml/markup-extensions/create.md

 ```

 The `IProvideValueTarget` interface defines two properties, `TargetObject` and `TargetProperty`.
 When this information is obtained in the `HslColorExtension` class, `TargetObject` is the <xref:Microsoft.Maui.Controls.BoxView> and `TargetProperty` is the `Color` property of <xref:Microsoft.Maui.Controls.BoxView>.
 This is the property on which the XAML markup extension has been set.

+::: moniker range=">=net-maui-9.0"

+All classes that implement <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension> or <xref:Microsoft.Maui.Controls.Xaml.IMarkupExtension`1> need to be annotated with either the <xref:Microsoft.Maui.Controls.Xaml.RequireServiceAttribute> or <xref:Microsoft.Maui.Controls.Xaml.AcceptEmptyServiceProviderAttribute>.

+- For each use of `serviceProvider.GetService(typeof(T))` in the `ProvideValue` method, the class should be annotated with `[RequireService(typeof(T))]`:

+    ```csharp
+    [RequireService([typeof(IReferenceProvider), typeof(IProvideValueTarget)])]
+    public class MyMarkupExtension : IMarkupExtension
+    {
+        public object ProvideValue(IServiceProvider serviceProvider)
+        {
+            ...
+            var referenceProvider = serviceProvider.GetService<IReferenceProvider>();
+            var valueProvider = serviceProvider.GetService<IProvideValueTarget>() as IProvideParentValues
+    								   ?? throw new ArgumentException("serviceProvider does not provide an IProvideValueTarget");
+            ...
+        }
+    }
+    ```

+- If the markup extension doesn't use any service from the service provider, the class should be annotated with `[AcceptEmptyServiceProvider]`.

+::: moniker-end